rankutah/blog/sites/rank-utah/content/about.md

 ## Pretty websites don't bring customers

 Small businesses are often surprised when a pretty website doesn’t bring in customers.
 Most web designers focus on looks and call it done.
-Clear Presence builds completely custom websites (no web builders) that are beautiful, findable, and built to convert—so you get more traffic, more leads, and more sales.
+Clear Presence builds completely custom websites that are beautiful, findable, and built to convert—so you get more traffic, more leads, and more sales.

-## Meet the founder
+## Meet the Founder

 My mission is to bring you customers.
 I continually spend time researching and understanding web design and local SEO, and investing in the tools, training, and services that give you the best possible results.
 I believe in open communication without limits or restriction.
 Before or after you become a client you can reach out at any time via text, phone, email, or schedule a meeting.
 My clients receive monthly reports to provide complete transparancy on the value they receive and are not locked into a contract.
 If you have any questions please don't hestitate to [reach out](/contact).